Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 If you examine the sample dialogs you'll see that the base class provides two events that are fired when the dialog opens and closes (`dialog_shown` and `dialog_hidden` respectively).

-Also there are two helper methods provided.
-The first `getData()` is used to grab the model object that was used to open the dialog (templated type `D`).
+Also there are two base helper methods provided.
+The first, `getData()`, is used to obtain the model object that was used to open the dialog (templated type `D`).
 The second `close()` used to close the dialog.
 You can optionally pass an object of type `R` to the close method which will be returned to the opener via the promise result.

-# Popover
+# Popovers

-While this starter project does not contain a specific structure for Ionic's popover view, you can see an example of one being used on Develper Tools > Logs view.
+While this starter project does not contain a specific base class for Ionic's popover view, you can see an example of one being used on Develper Tools > Logs view.

-A popover is generally initialized via the `view_beforeEnter` event by specifying the path to the HTML template an the scope (which can be the same scope as the current controller).
+A popover is generally initialized via the `view_beforeEnter` event by specifying the path to an HTML template and scope to use (which can be the same scope as the current controller).
 The popover can later be shown by invoking its `show()` method:

 ```
 protected view_beforeEnter(event?: ng.IAngularEvent, eventArgs?: Ionic.IViewEventArguments): void {
     super.view_beforeEnter(event, eventArgs);

     this.$ionicPopover.fromTemplateUrl("Views/Settings/Logs-List/Log-Filter-Menu.html", {
         scope: this.scope
     }).then((popover: any) => {
         this._popover = popover;
     });
 }

 protected filter_click(event: ng.IAngularEvent) {
     this._popover.show(event);
 }
-}
 ```

-If the popover is sharing the same scope, the view model and controller can be accessed in the same way as a [standard controller](#controllers) by using the `viewModel` and `controller` keywords.
+If the popover is sharing the same scope, the view model and controller can be accessed in the same way as a [standard controller](base-framework.md#controllers) by using the `viewModel` and `controller` keywords.